 COMPASS testing is required of students whose ACT (SAT) scores are more than 3 years

-old, transfer students with no college level credit in math or English, non-degree
+old, transfer students with no college level credit in English, non-degree seeking

-deficiencies in algebra or English, and students with no ACT/SAT scores.
+students before enrollment in English, and students with no ACT/SAT scores.

-Enrollment in any DSPM or DSPW course is restricted to students who have been placed
+Enrollment in any prescribed course is restricted to students who have been placed

 by their ACT subscores or who have taken the appropriate placement test.
 Self-placement